hfaran/blog.ubcecess/_posts/2014-06-01-slacking-off-with-teamwork.md

 I'm assuming after going through the tour, you are already convinced that we need Slack in our lives.
 If not, let me reiterate some things and go over my vision of Slack for us:

 * Channels.
-We can actually have conversations relevant to a certain topic. #siliconvalley, #arcademachine, #stickerspamfest2014; we can have it all.
+We can actually have conversations relevant to a certain topic. #siliconvalley, #arcademachine, **#stickerspamfest2014**; we can have it all.
-* Integration with the services we already love and use
+* Integration with the services we already love and use:
     * You can start a hangout in a channel just by typing `/hangout`.
 HOW COOL IS THAT?
-    * Google Drive docs, when pasted in, will be fully indexable (by contents and title) with Slack's search
+    * Google Drive docs, when pasted in, will be fully indexable (by contents and title) with Slack's search.
-    * If we choose to use Trello, that is integrated too *
+    * If we choose to use Trello, that is integrated too.
-* Slack has mobile apps for iOS and Android that replicate the web UI and all it's functionality really well
+* Slack's mobile apps for iOS and Android look and reportedly function great.
+* While I think keeping at least the Facebook group would be a good idea, Slack most definitely obviates the needs for the Facebook chat, and possibly the Facebook group.
-* We get it for free (with limitations of: maximum 5 integrations, 10,000 searchable messages, 5GB storage, which are reasonable)
+* We get it for free (with limitations of: maximum 5 integrations, 10,000 searchable messages, 5GB storage, which are reasonable).

 ## Moving Forward

 I have seen the future.
 It exists at [ubcecess.slack.com](https://ubcecess.slack.com) and [ubcecess.teamwork.com](https://ubcecess.teamwork.com).

 Let me know if you guys are onboard.
+(Of course, you won't be able to log in yet, because I'll need to send out invites, but before that happens, I need a consensus/presidential approval, which was the whole point of my wanting to know about your boarding status.)